GryllsAddons/ShaguTweaks-mods/README.md

 - **Auction Search Timer**
 *The auction search button will show the time remaining until you can search the auction house.*

+- **Bag Search**
+*Adds a search box to the backpack for searching your bags, keyring and bank.
+Press Esc or Tab to finish searching.*

 - **Basic Chat**
 *Creates General, Combat Log and 'Loot & Spam' chat boxes and resets chat channels on every login.*